andrew-johnson-4/lsts-tutorial/src/guide/syntax.md

 let y:Prime = 4;
 ```

-In the first binding of *x*, the number 3 satisfies the bounds is accepted as an inhabitant of its Type.
+In the first binding of *x*, the number 3 satisfies the bounds and is accepted as an inhabitant of its Type.
 In the second binding of *y*, the number 4 does not satisfy the primality test defined by Prime and will be rejected.
 A rejected program will typically result in an error and message if lsts is invoked from the command line.